nay-hey/soi_webdev/README.md

 ![Login Page](/login.png)
 ![Student Page](/student.png)
 ![Admin Page](/admin.png)

-## Contributing
-We welcome contributions from the community.
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.